Captain Charles Sturt used Hindmarsh Island as the highest point to locate the mouth of the River Murray on his epic river journey in 1830.

-Sail or canoe into the Coorong National Park for a closer look at some of this wonderful bird life, for fishing or just for relaxing.
-For those interested in local history, remnants of a small cheese factory, flour mill, schoolmasters residence and a school can be found on the island.
+Sail or canoe into the Coorong National Park for a closer look at some of this wonderful bird life, for fishing or just relaxing.
+Abundant in local history, remnants of a small cheese factory, a flour mill, schoolmasters residence and the old school can also be found on the island.

 Coorong National Park

 The Coorong National Park is one of South Australia's best eco experience locations.
-With an abundance of wild life Goolwa's is the ideal place to set off for your Coorong Cruise or canoe experience.
+With an abundance of wild life the Coorong is the ideal place to set off for your Coorong cruise or canoe experience.
 Visit the Mouth of the Murray River, see abundant bird life and marvel at this magnificent environment.

 Hindmarsh Island Bridge